rsignell-usgs/lamprey_pangeo/README.md

 **Statistics:** This example assumes the user is familiar with basic regression, liner mixed-effect regressions (lmers), and boxplots.

+## Advanced tips

+Building an R Environment did not work by default with the binders.
+This was because the default version of R was too old to install devtools.
+Instead, I had to follow the directions to create a `dockerfile`.

+jupyter-repo2docker --no-build --debug https://github.com/norvig/pytudes

 ## Contact

 Richard A. Erickson (rerickson@usgs.gov)